-- If you're still in contact with your ex, go and tell them that you think being separated is a good idea and for the best.
+- If you're still in contact with your ex, go and tell them you think being separated is a good idea and for the best.
 Tell them they were right to end it, and that it was hopeless the way things were.
 Be gentle yet firm with this.
 If you're not on good grounds with your ex, you could skip this and go straight to #2;

 Let me explain:

 Human nature is a fascinating thing.
-Sometimes, doing nothing more than giving someone space can compel them to want to fill that space again..
+Sometimes, doing nothing more than giving someone space can compel them to want to fill that space again...

 When someone who was recently close to us, moves out of our space, we almost always begin to wonder what they're up to, and who with.
-Or we simply miss the feeling of being wanted.
+Or we just miss the feeling of being wanted.

 When you try too hard, you risk pushing your partner away.
 Instead, you want to "play it cool" and let human nature take its course.
 This way, you may well find your ex wants you back, rather than wanting you to back off.